Music

 Component 3: Listening and Appraising

-You will develop your understanding of the relationship between music and its contexts and you will listen to and appraise familiar and unfamiliar music by a range of composers.
+They develop an understanding of the relationship between music and its contexts and listen to and appraise familiar and unfamiliar music by a range of composers.

 Post 16

-Performing Arts (CCEA Specification) has proved a popular choice in St. Mary’s, collaborating with A-Level pupils from St Mark’s High School.
+GCE Performing Arts (CCEA Specification) is a popular choice in St. Mary’s, collaborating with St Mark’s High School, Warrenpoint.

 Assessment structure